- COVIDCert Check NI – App User Guide

 The HSC COVIDCert Check NI app

-The official HSC COVIDCert Check NI app is a secure way to verify an individual’s HSC COVIDCert and check that they have been fully vaccinated against COVID-19.
+The official HSC COVIDCert Check app is a secure way to verify an individual’s COVID status and check that they have been fully vaccinated against COVID-19 or recovered from COVID-19.
+It can also verify domestic COVID certificates with evidence of exemption or participation in a clinical trial.

 It does not store or transmit any personal data during this process.